lmnr-ai/lmnr-python/README.md

 - Make Laminar endpoint calls from your Python code
 - Make Laminar endpoint calls that can run your own functions as tools
-- CLI to generate code from pipelines you build on Laminar
-- `LaminarRemoteDebugger` to execute your own functions while you test your flows in workshop
+- CLI to generate code from pipelines you build on Laminar or execute your own functions while you test your flows in workshop

 ## Making Laminar endpoint calls